mrashid5919/CSE_471_Assignment/README.md

   3. Fine-tuning enhances self-recognition accuracy, with models achieving over 90% accuracy after training on 500 examples.
   4. There is a linear correlation between self-recognition and self-preference strength.

 The blog demonstrates complex research into an accessible format, making it understandable for readers with a basic understanding of machine learning concepts.
+The content reflects recent developments in AI research.
+It follows a logical progression, moving from definitions to experimental results.
+Transitions between sections are smooth, aiding readability.
 The use of bullet points, clear definitions, charts and graphs aids in comprehension.

 ## Conclusion